 The majority of Wilmington’s school buildings were constructed between 1950 and 1970.
-Building and space deficiencies are numerous, resulting in non-compliance, poor functionality, and excessive maintenance and operating costs.
+Building and space deficiencies were numerous, resulting in non-compliance, poor functionality, and excessive maintenance and operating costs.

 D&W assessed the physical condition and educational function of each building and site in the District, reviewed the programs and enrollment projections, and developed a Long-Range School Facilities Master Plan.
 Looking to the future of the buildings, the Plan considered changes to come in building and energy codes, educational programs, structure and technology.

 Dore & Whittier was later selected to complete a Feasibility Study and Schematic Design for a High School project funded, in part, by the Massachusetts School Building Authority.
 The preferred option for Wilmington was a new High School on the current site.
-The plan was overwhelmingly approved by the Town in December 2011 and construction of the new school is complete with final site work to wrap up in October.
+The plan was overwhelmingly approved by the Town in December 2011 and construction of the new school was completed in 2015.

 In the new building, Small Learning Communities provide a variety of clustered larger and smaller teaching spaces; a central courtyard and roof terrace offer outdoor instructional spaces.
 A significantly reduced construction period required minimal phasing and resulted in only minor disruption.

 Photographer Frank Giuliani